 Criminal sentencing guidelines exist at both the federal and state levels.
-Arizona criminal sentencing follows a mandatory sentencing structure.
+Arizona sentencing for criminals follows a mandatory sentencing structure.
 This means that if you are convicted of a criminal offense in Flagstaff, Arizona, or elsewhere in the state, the judge will deliver a sentence that falls within a certain range that incorporates various predetermined factors.

 If you, a friend, or a family member have been charged with a criminal offense, it’s important that you consult with a criminal defense attorney.
 If you are unable to afford a criminal defense attorney and state law applies, the Arizona county in which you have been charged will provide you with one.
 If federal law applies, an attorney will be provided by the Federal government.

 Criminal guidelines for sentences exist to establish consistent criminal sentence standards for certain offenses.
 These guidelines are in place to help judges apply sentencing evenly and fairly to individuals who have committed the same or similar crimes.